filecoin-project/lotus-docs/content/en/storage-providers/get-started/hardware-requirements.md

 draft: false
 menu:
     storage-providers:
-                 parent: "miner-init"
+        parent: "storage-providers-get-started"
+        identifier: "storage-providers-hardware-requirements"
 weight: 130
 toc: true
 ---

 The Filecoin network requires storage providers to run computationally expensive operations.
 The cost of these operations depends on which network the storage provider is running; some testnets use a smaller sector size to increase the speeds of transactions artificially.
 For reference, the requirements listed below correspond to **32GiB sectors**, as used by mainnet and some testnets.

 Different Filecoin Miner implementations may distribute sealing tasks differently, for example, using additional workers apart from the Miner.
 The following are _general_ requirements assuming all the mining operations are performed by the same machine.
 Resources needed by each operation are detailed later below.
-For a concrete example of hardware type and usage, see the [mining architectures]({{< relref "mining-architectures" >}}).
+For a concrete example of hardware type and usage, see the [provider architectures]({{< relref "architectures" >}}).

 ## General hardware requirements